barabanshek/barabanshek.github.io/current_research/research.md

 ## Towards CPU-free datamovement in the cloud

-<font size="4">  In my current work, I am exploring new hardware and software technologies to enable <strong>fast</strong>, <strong>reliable</strong>, <strong>low-overhead</strong>, and <strong>secure</strong> communication in datacenters.
-I am working towards designing of completely CPU-free cloud networking stacks, where the entire cross-machine application-to-application data path <em>runs outside of the processor, with zero software overhead and CPU utilization</em>. </font>
+<font size="4">  In my current work, I'm exploring new hardware and software technologies to enable <strong>fast</strong>, <strong>reliable</strong>, <strong>low-overhead</strong>, and <strong>secure</strong> communication in datacenters.
+I'm working towards designing of completely CPU-free cloud networking stacks, where the entire cross-machine application-to-application data path <em>runs outside of the processor, with zero software overhead and CPU utilization</em>. </font>

 My general philosophy here is that datacenter processors should not waste their time and energy for data exchange.
 This is particularly important in the today's world of fine-granular, highly-concurrent, and interactive internet services, especially the ones based on the pay-as-you-go cost model.
 CPU-free communication stacks will dramatically reduce the total amount of CPU time required per application, and will also enable truly nano-second scale cloud networking.
 Just imagine your microservices where there is almost no difference in calling remote vs local functions.
 Physically, this is already possible today with all the advances in datacenter optical wiring and <a href="https://www.microsoft.com/en-us/research/project/sirius/" title="MSRC">switching</a>.
 We just needs to sort out the bottlenecks in the end-host, so here we go!
 {:.note title="Philosophy"}

-In addition to this main research direction, I recently started working (in collaboration with <a href="https://www.microsoft.com/en-us/research/group/azure-for-operators-afo-research/" title="MSRC">Microsoft Research Azure for Operators</a>) on 5G and virtual radio access networks (vRAN).
-I am still very new to this field, but I am looking forward to the opportunities that 5G and vRAN open for low-latency communication and real-time in-network processing.
+In addition to this main research direction, I recently started working (in collaboration with <a href="https://www.microsoft.com/en-us/research/group/azure-for-operators-afo-research/" title="MSRC">Microsoft Research Azure for Operators</a>) on cloud native 5G architectures and virtual radio access networks (vRAN).
+I'm still very new to this field, but I'm looking forward to the opportunities that 5G and vRAN open for low-latency communication and real-time in-network processing.

 ---